Urk: Economy

 The important economic pillar of the village remains fishery.
 After the IJsselmeer was formed, the Urkers moved their fishing operations to the North Sea.
 Additionally, Urk is focused on making a connection between the existing economy and new activities such as tourism, social care, maritime industry and services.
 The local council is keen to particularly promote tourism, retail and fisheries.
 In the past, many lives were lost in storms on the Zuiderzee and North Sea.
 There is a memorial to lost fishermen on Urk, popularly known as the Urker vrouw: a statue of a woman looking out to sea, vainly awaiting the return of her husband and sons.

+Transport

+The A6 motorway is a major road near Urk connecting it south to Flevopolder and north to Friesland.

+Urk has no railway station but the nearest stations are Kampen, Dronten and Lelystad, each approximately 30 km away.
+This makes Urk one of the most isolated places in the Netherlands as far as railway connections are concerned.

+Regular passenger ferry services run during summer months across the IJsselmeer to Enkhuizen.